Digital Twin technology for decarbonising any built environment.

-Following the 2020 launch of NABERS UK, IES Divisional Head of Consultancy (UK) and resident Design for Performance and NABERS expert, Phil O’Loughlin, explains key points to know about the new scheme and what is entailed in pursuing certification.
+Following the 2020 launch of NABERS UK, our IES consulting team explain the key points to know about the new scheme and what is entailed in pursuing certification.

 If you’re not already familiar with the scheme, NABERS UK is a performance-based rating system that now operates across England, Wales, Scotland and Northern Ireland.
 Managed by the Building Research Establishment (BRE), the scheme is owned and licensed by NABERS, who also own and administer the well-established Australian NABERS rating scheme, which has been successfully pioneering a Design for Performance approach down under for over two decades.